MEETING THE RIGHT REQUIREMENTS - WHAT DO I NEED TO KNOW ABOUT BALANCING MY HORSE’S DIET?

 Availability of forage – where can you find consistent, quality forage?

-One Standlee Premium Western Forage key non-negotiable is ‘Assured Supply.’
+One Standlee Premium Products key non-negotiable is ‘Assured Supply.’
 Assured supply means that customers and consumers must be able to access Standlee products ‘wherever’ and ‘whenever’ desired.
 This responsibility is taken seriously regardless of the circumstances!

-Over the past year, and more recently, we have taken several steps to assure an ample supply of Standlee Premium Western Forage products at the shelf, including:
+Over the past year, and more recently, we have taken several steps to assure an ample supply of Standlee Premium Products at the shelf, including:

 - Improved production capabilities and distribution tactics.
 These actions help Standlee to respond to spikes in demand in a more timely and effective manner.